 1. Easement.
 The City hereby grants to Roberts a nonexclusive easement ("Easement") over and across a portion of the City Property as legally described in Exhibit C and depicted in Exhibit D hereto and by reference incorporated herein the (the "Easement Property").
 Roberts accepts the Easement Property in its "as is" condition without representation or warranty by the City of any kind.
-The Easement is granted solely for the purpose of the construction and use of the Driveway to provide vehicular, bicycle, and pedestrian access from Hemlock Street to the Roberts Property.
-This Access Easement is expressly limited and may be used solely to access structures that are setback at least 119.1 feet from the Oregon Statutory Vegetation Line as described in ORS 390.770.
-Should Roberts construct any structure closer to the Oregon Statutory Vegetation Line, the Easement created in this document shall terminate.
+The Easement is granted solely for the purpose of the construction and use of the Driveway to provide vehicular and pedestrian access from Hemlock Street to the Roberts Property.

 2. Construction of Driveway.
 Roberts shall construct the Driveway at Roberts' sole cost and expense.
-Roberts shall construct the Driveway in accordance with plans and specifications for a private driveway approved by the City in its capacity as having jurisdictional control and authority over the Easement Property.
-Such approval shall occur prior to beginning any construction on the Roberts Property that relies on this Easement.
-The design of the Driveway shall be as close to the existing grade as possible.
+Roberts shall construct the Driveway in accordance with plans and specifications approved by the City in its capacity as having jurisdictional control and authority over the Ease on the Property.
 Roberts shall, at Roberts' sole cost and expense, obtain all approvals and permits from the City's planning and public works departments necessary to construct the Driveway.
 Moreover, the design and construction of the Driveway shall not prevent or interfere with the potential future opening of West Nenana Avenue to public access.

 3. Gate and Signage.
-Upon completion of the Driveway construction, the Roberts shall not place any gate or signage at the entrance to the driveway, other than that necessary to identify the address of the Roberts Property.
-The City may, at some point in the future, determine that it is necessary to place a gate and signage at the entrance to the Driveway to control vehicular traffic on the Driveway.
-If the City so determines, Roberts will, at Roberts' sole cost and expense, install and maintain a sign indicating "For Private Driveway Access Purposes Only."
+Upon completion of the Driveway construction, Roberts shall at Roberts' sole cost and expense install and maintain a sign indicating "For Private Driveway Access Purposes Only."
 The design and location of such sign shall be subject to the City's approval.
-In addition, should the City so determine, Roberts will, at Roberts' sole cost and expense, construct a gate restricting access to the Driveway subject to the City's approval of the design and location of such gate.
+Roberts shall have the right at its sole cost and expense to construct a gate restricting access to the Driveway subject to the City's approval of the design and location of such gate; however, the City may require the removal, at Roberts' expense, in its sole discretion.